One Punch Man is a masterpiece when it comes to simplicity and depth.

 It’s just like a video game.

 Once you’ve mastered it and defeated all bosses on the hardest difficulty, eventually you get bored of it.
-And buy a new game.
+And

 So the lesson here is to find ways to challenge yourself and make life more interesting.